Medical Policy: 01.01.20

 - Fewer complications and associated costs

-Reports with small numbers of patients using the disposable non-powered mechanical or single use non-electrically powered negative pressure wound therapy systems are insufficient to draw conclusions about its impact on net health outcome, both for the device itself and in comparison with current care.
-There are important unanswered questions about efficacy and tolerability.
+Based on review of the medical literature, the RCTs have small numbers of patients using disposable non-powered mechanical or single use non-electrically powered negative pressure wound therapy systems are insufficient to draw conclusions about its impact on net health outcome, both for the device itself and in comparison with current care.
 Well - designed comparative studies with larger number of patients are needed.
-Conclusions about safety, efficacy and health outcomes cannot be made at this time and therefore is considered investigational.
+Results from larger RCTs are expected.
+The evidence is insufficient to determine the safety, efficacy and effects on health outcomes at this time and therefore these devices are considered investigational for all indications.

 Numerous disposable negative pressure wound therapy systems have received Class II clearance by the FDA through the 510(k) process.